tangledhelix/DP_commonsense/README.md

 ### Transcriber's notes ###

+* p.
+53: changed “genuie” to “genuine” (a genuine readjustment)

 ### HTML file review ###
 The iPhone/iPad simulators can't use `file://` URLs.
 Start a local web server with `python3 -m http.server` in the project directory and going to `localhost:8000` in Safari on the device.